 SREB-State Doctoral Scholars Program Webinar Series

-In this webinar, SREB-State Doctoral Scholars Program alumni discussed the importance of prioritizing self-care and mental health for scholars focusing on the rigors of the Ph.D. journey, as well as faculty working in academia, answered questions and shared therapeutic resources and tools.
-Topics included: the importance of social support systems and how culture plays a part in the equation.
+SREB-State Doctoral Scholars Program alumni discussed the importance of prioritizing self-care and mental health on the rigorous Ph.D. journey.
+Scholars and faculty shared therapeutic resources and tools and answered questions on the importance of social support systems and the role culture plays.

 Stella E. Nwokeji, Ph.D. (pronounced Woo Kee Gee), is a family medicine practitioner and educator.
 She holds a doctorate in philosophy from the University of Tennessee Health Science Center, Memphis, TN.
 She is the owner and medical director of Bluff Medical Group, a comprehensive medical and mental health practice in Germantown, Tennessee.